srp7474/jEdit-Eclipse-Interface/README.md

 The rational for this is as follows:
   * Eclipse is the best ever compiler with fantastic dependency checking and incremental compile facilities. jEdit will never catch up.
   * jEdit is a very flexible editor built by programmers for programmers.
-I ahe already added several customizations such as hotJump that have save plenty of time.
+I have already added several customizations such as hotJump that have saved plenty of time.
 Its hypersearch capability is the best find interface I have ever used, especially for program code files.
 Eclipse will never catch up.
   * I use an option in jEdit that does a save on task switch.
 (It is added as a bean shell interface in the configuration).
-  * I task switch to Eclipse, do a compile, task switch to my PowerShell window and run the test (using the up arror).
+  * I task switch to Eclipse, do a compile, task switch to my PowerShell window and run the test (using the up arrow).
   * A few seconds and I have done a code change, compile and test (The systems I write are too complex to use Debug, I use log statements).
   * I realized there had to be a better way to get from the compile errors back to the line to be fixed in the editor than using the goto line and typing the line number.